saberdy/stackoverflow-blog/content/projects/stackoverflow-trend-analysis.md

 As midrangers in ranking, languages such as C/C++, Ruby, Go and Kotlin stand out.
 Further down the list one could observe a new emerging language such as Julia (1.0 version was released only in 2018).

-### What are the most popular programming languages for Linux, Mac and Windows users on 2020?
+### What are the most popular programming languages for Linux, Mac and Windows users in 2020?

 The figures in this section demonstrate the top 5 programming languages for Linux, Mac, and Microsoft Windows users.
 ![](/static/linux_users.png "linux users programming language preference")